 Double Impact recognises that an effective board of trustees is essential if the organisation is to be effective in achieving its objects and operates a policy to support this.
 The Board has a good mix of voluntary/charitable sector skills, however, it also recognises the need to respond to changes in the wider funding landscape.
-To this end the company conducted a trustee skills audit and have been actively seeking to recruit new trustees to enhance the skills pool and ensure a more diverse mix of representation; at the time of writing a new Chair and a new shared Vice-Chair position have been appointed.
+To this end the company conducted a trustee skills audit and have been actively seeking to recruit new trustees to enhance the skills pool and ensure a more diverse mix of representation.
 Service user representation is given at a local level and cascaded upwards to the Board.